Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/g/glew/README.md

 ## Remarks

-GLEW supports multiple backends, but unfortunately these have to be chosen at run-time.
+GLEW supports multiple backends, but unfortunately these have to be chosen at compile time.
 Hence the EasyConfig files with different versionsuffix (that otherwise are identical, as there is some logic in the EasyConfig to derive the backend from the versionsuffix).